samhobbs-dev/week1-ai-ml-fundamentals/quizzes/quiz_04_cnn_training.md

 ### 40. What makes AlexNet (2012) historically significant?

+- [ ] A) It was smaller than all previous models
+- [ ] B) It used only Dense layers
-- [ ] A) It was the first neural network ever created
+- [ ] C) It was the first neural network ever created
-- [ ] B) It won ImageNet by a large margin using GPU-trained deep CNNs
+- [ ] D) It won ImageNet by a large margin using GPU-trained deep CNNs
-- [ ] C) It used only Dense layers
-- [ ] D) It was smaller than all previous models

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) It won ImageNet by a large margin using GPU-trained deep CNNs
+**Correct Answer:** D) It won ImageNet by a large margin using GPU-trained deep CNNs

 **Explanation:** AlexNet achieved 16.4% error vs. 26% for the runner-up, proving that deep CNNs trained on GPUs could dramatically outperform traditional computer vision.
 This sparked the deep learning revolution.

+- **Why others are wrong:**
+  - A) AlexNet was larger than previous models
+  - B) AlexNet used convolutional layers
+  - C) Neural networks existed since the 1950s
 </details>

 ---

 ### 41. What is the purpose of stride in convolution?

-- [ ] A) To make filters larger
+- [ ] A) To change the activation function
-- [ ] B) To control how many pixels the filter moves between positions
+- [ ] B) To make filters larger
 - [ ] C) To add more filters
-- [ ] D) To change the activation function
+- [ ] D) To control how many pixels the filter moves between positions

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) To control how many pixels the filter moves between positions
+**Correct Answer:** D) To control how many pixels the filter moves between positions

 **Explanation:** Stride=1 moves the filter one pixel at a time.
 Stride=2 moves two pixels, producing roughly half the output size.
 Larger strides downsample the image.

+- **Why others are wrong:**
+  - A) Activation functions are separate parameters
+  - B) Filter size is determined by kernel_size parameter
+  - C) Number of filters is determined by the first Conv2D parameter
 </details>

 ---